Downside Abbey

-Downside Abbey is a Benedictine monastery in England and the senior community of the English Benedictine Congregation.
-Until 2019, the community had close links with Downside School, for the education of children aged eleven to eighteen.
+Downside Abbey was a Benedictine monastery in England and is the senior community of the English Benedictine Congregation.
+Until 2019, the community had close links with Downside School, for the education of children aged 11 to 18.
 Both the abbey and the school are at Stratton-on-the-Fosse, between Westfield and Shepton Mallet in Somerset, South West England.
-In 2020, the monastic community announced that it would move away from the present monastery and seek a new place to live.
-On 27 October 2021, the monastic community further announced that as part of their transition they would move in Spring of 2022 to the temporary accommodation of "Southgate House, in the grounds of Buckfast Abbey, Devon, where we will live as the Community of St Gregory the Great".
-As of 2020, the monastic community of Downside Abbey was home to fifteen monks.
+In 2020, the community of Downside Abbey consisted of 15 monks.
+The community left the abbey in 2022, moving first to Devon and then in 2025 to Belmont Abbey, Herefordshire.

-The Abbey Church of St Gregory the Great, begun in 1873 and unfinished, is a Grade I listed building.
-Sir Nikolaus Pevsner described its Gothic style as "the most splendid demonstration of the renaissance of Roman Catholicism in England".
+The Abbey Church of St Gregory the Great, begun in 1873 and unfinished, is a Grade I listed building; Sir Nikolaus Pevsner described its Gothic Revival style as "a splendid demonstration of the renaissance of Roman Catholicism in England".
+As of 2025, the monastic buildings on the Downside site are largely vacant.

 History

 Foundation and development

 The community was founded in 1607 at Douai in Flanders, then part of the Spanish Netherlands, under the patronage of St Gregory the Great (who had sent the monk, St Augustine of Canterbury, as head of a mission to England in 597).
 The founder was the Welshman St John Roberts, who became the first prior and established the new community with other monks from England who had entered various monasteries within the Spanish Benedictine Congregation, notably the principal monastery at Valladolid.
 In 1611 Dom Philippe de Caverel, abbot of St. Vaast's Abbey at Arras, built and endowed a monastery for the community.

 The Priory of St Gregory was therefore the first English Benedictine house to renew conventual life after the Reformation.
 For nearly 200 years the monastery trained monks for the English mission and six of these men were beatified by Pope Pius XI in 1929.
 Two of them, Saints John Roberts and Ambrose Barlow, were among the Forty Martyrs of England and Wales canonized by Pope Paul VI in 1970.

 French troops invaded Flanders during the French Revolution.
 The monastic community was expelled by them, after a period of imprisonment, and in March 1795 the community was permitted to proceed to England.
-They settled for some 20 years as guests of Sir Edward Smythe at Acton Burnell, Shropshire, before finally settling at Mount Pleasant, Downside, in Somerset, in 1814.
+They settled for some 20 years as guests of Sir Edward Smythe at Acton Burnell, Shropshire, before finally settling at a manor house called Mount Pleasant, at Downside, Somerset, in 1814.

 The monastery was completed in 1876.
-Downside was granted Abbey status in October 1899 (with Ampleforth and Douai) and Prior Edmund Ford was elected the first Abbot in 1900.
+Downside was granted Abbey status in 1899 (with Ampleforth and Douai) and Prior Edmund Ford was elected the first Abbot in 1900.